senzing-garage/aws-cloudformation-dev-rest/README.md

            -storetype PKCS12 \
            -storepass change-it
    ```
-1. Convert sz-api-server-store.p12 and client-trust-store.p12 into a base64 string.
+1. Convert sz-api-server-store.p12 and client-trust-store.p12 to a base64 string.

-1. Insert base64 string into cloudformation stack
+1. Insert base64 string into the cloudformation stack

 ![cloudformation stack](assets/cft_input.png)

 ## How to interact using SSL client authentication?

-Firstly, retrieve the senzing api server url from the cloudformation stack that was brought up.
+1. Retrieve the senzing api server url from the cloudformation stack that was brought up.
 It can be found in the output tab, under the key "UrlApiServer".

 ![api url](assets/cloudformation_output_api.png)

-To interact directly with the Senzing API server, you can make a curl call with the --cert and --cert-type options to get curl to authenticate itself to the API server.
+2. To interact directly with the Senzing API server, you can make a curl call with the --cert and --cert-type options to get curl to authenticate itself to the API server.

 ```
 curl -k https://<senzing-api-server-url>/heartbeat \